rdturnermtl/bbo_challenge_starter_kit/README.md

 The zip file can also manually be constructed by zipping the Python files (including `optimizer.py`) and all necessary wheel/tar balls for installing extra dependencies.
 Note: the Python file should be at the top level of zip file (and not inside a parent folder).

-Also note, our optimization problems have been randomly split into a set that will be used to determine the leader board, and another set that will determine the final winner once submissions are closed.
+Also note, our optimization problems have been randomly split into a set that will be used to determine the leader board, and another set that will determine the final winner once submissions are closed (October 15, 2020).

 ### Execution environment

 The docker environment has two CPU cores and no GPUs.
 It runs in `Debian GNU/Linux 10 (buster)` with `Python 3.7.7` and the pre-installed packages in [environment.txt](https://github.com/rdturnermtl/bbo_challenge_starter_kit/blob/master/environment.txt).

-The optimizer has only TODO minutes on each problem.
-After that, it will be cutoff from further suggestions.
+The optimizer has a total of 90 seconds compute time for making suggestions on each problem (32 steps with batch size of 8); or ~2.8 seconds per suggestion batch.
+Optimizers exceeding the time limits will be cut off from making further suggestions and the best optima found before being killed will be used.
+These timing limits are subject to change prior to the launch date.

 ### Non-PyPI dependencies